robertjd/okta.github.io/_source/_docs/api/resources/apps.md

 }
 ~~~

-#### Update App with Profile for OpenID Connect Apps
+#### Update App with Profile Property for OpenID Connect Apps
 {:.api .api-operation}

-Update the app with a `profile`, a container for any valid JSON schema.
-Use the profile to define a whitelist of groups
+Update the [app's `profile` property](#application-properties), a container for any valid JSON schema that can be references from a request.
+For example, you can use the profile to define a whitelist of groups
 that you can then reference and pass as claims using the [Okta Expression `getFilteredGroups`](/reference/okta_expression_language/index.html#group-functions).

 To add a profile to an OpenID Connect public client app:

 1. Create a [public client app](/docs/api/resources/oauth-clients.html) configured for OpenID Connect, if it doesn't already exist.
 Creating the public client app creates a corresponding app accessible via the Apps API.
 2. List your org's apps and look for the app named `OAuth2AppInstance` that corresponds to your public client app.
-3. Use the `OAuth2AppInstance` ID to update the app instance and public client app with a profile property.
-The profile property should list all groups that you wish to use as claims.
+3. Use the `OAuth2AppInstance` ID to update the app instance and public client app with a `profile` property.
-4. Once this profile is populated, you can search it using the [Okta Expression `getFilteredGroups`](/reference/okta_expression_language/#group-functions).
+4. Once the property is populated, you can refer to it in requests.

 Profile Requirements